FRANCIS HOWELL NORTH HIGH STUDENT MEDIA EDITORIAL POLICY

 VI: POLICY FOR SELECTION AND DISMISSAL

 A. EDITOR AND STAFF SELECTION PROCESS

-- Editor(s)-in-Chief and other editor level positions are chosen by faculty Adviser, with input from previous year’s Editorial Board.
+- Editor(s)-in-Chief and other editor level positions for the next school year are chosen by the Adviser, with input from the current Editorial Board.

 - Applicants are not turned down because of age, race, sex, religion, mental or physical handicap that do not impair editorial responsibilities.